ShellHase/OnionChat/README.md

 This should be a private repo I just didn't wanted to pay for it so please ignore this repo.
-Thnk you.
+Thank you.